CalPlug/Heathkit_ET-3400/README.md

-# ET-3400
+# Heathkit ET-3400 Microprocessor Trainer

 This repository contains resources for the Heathkit ET-3400 Microprocessor Training System.
 We did not generate these resources unless otherwise noted.
+These resources are provided to help students gain a deeper understanding of embedded systems.

 There are two great resources for emulation that exist.
 The required ROM files are present in this repository to run the emulation systems, but are not our creation.